rgrove/crass/README.md

   (except for wholesale removal of nodes) are not reflected in the serialized output.

-* Unit tests aren't complete yet.
+* At the moment, Crass only supports UTF-8 input and doesn't respect `@charset` rules.
+Input in any other encoding will be converted to UTF-8.

-* Probably tons of other things.
-Did I mention it's very new and experimental?
+* Probably other things.
+Did I mention Crass is pretty new?

 Installing
 ----------